Todd W. Reeser

 "French Masculinities," special issue of Esprit Créateur (Fall 2003), co-edited with Lewis Seifert.

-Numerous articles on Renaissance literature/culture, gender studies, critical theory, and French film in journals such as Romanic Review, French Review, Romance Quarterly, Modern and Contemporary France, and Exemplaria.
+Numerous articles on Renaissance literature/culture, gender/sexuality studies, critical theory, contemporary French literature, and French film in journals such as Journal for Early Modern Cultural Studies, French Review, Romance Quarterly, Symposium, Modern and Contemporary France, and Exemplaria.

 Selected Awards and Honors